Chris Kelsey: Professional music career

 Kelsey returned to music in early 2003.
 He formed a new trio with bassist Francois Grillot and drummer Jay Rosen, the band's music influenced by the compositional concepts of John Coltrane, Ornette Coleman, and Albert Ayler.
 The group recorded a series of albums for the C.I.M.P. label, usually with a second horn.
-In late 2004 they recorded Renewal, with trombonist Swell added.
+In late 2004, they recorded Renewal, with trombonist Swell added.
 In 2005 the core trio recorded Wishing You Were Here.
 That same year, Kelsey recorded a solo soprano sax album for Cadence Jazz, Beyond Is and Is Not.
 Two years later, with trumpeter John Carlson, the group recorded its final two albums for C.I.M.P., The Crookedest Straight Line Vols.
 1 & 2.
 The Kelsey/Grillot/Rosen unit (with Chris DiMeglio on trumpet) recorded once more, in 2009 for Kelsey's own Tzazz Krytyk label.
 The resultant album, Not Cool (...
-In Other Words, the Opposite of Paul Desmond), featured a cover of Albert Ayler's “Ghosts,” the first time one of Kelsey's groups would record a composition other than his own.
+In Other Words, the Opposite of Paul Desmond), featured a cover of Albert Ayler's “Ghosts”, the first time one of Kelsey's groups would record a composition other than his own.
 It was also the first time Kelsey would record on tenor and alto sax.

-Kelsey renewed his association with guitarist DeSalvo in beginning around 2010.
+Kelsey renewed his association with guitarist DeSalvo, beginning around 2010.
 In 2011, DeSalvo's Unseen Rain label released Happy House, a set of interpretations of Ornette Coleman tunes by a quartet comprising Kelsey, trombonist Pat Hall, six-string electric bassist Joe Gallant, and drummer Dean Sharp.
 The new label also issued Stutches, a long-unreleased early-1990s recording of a trio that included Kelsey, DeSalvo, and percussionist Tom Tedesco; Live at Magnolia’s, a live duo set by Kelsey and DeSalvo recorded in 2012; and Live From Nowhere, a set by a modal-oriented quintet, 1UP1DOWN (Gallant, DeSalvo, keyboardist Lewis Porter, and drummer Alan Lerner).
-In 2013 Kelsey published a book of original compositions, The Attack of the Contrafact.
-In 2015 Kelsey released a pair of duo albums: Duets: NYC/Woodstock with the guitarist Dom Minasi, and Free: Kelsey/Porter Duo Plays Ornette, Vol. 1 with Porter.
+In 2013, Kelsey published a book of original compositions, The Attack of the Contrafact.
+In 2015, he released a pair of duo albums: Duets: NYC/Woodstock with the guitarist Dom Minasi, and Free: Kelsey/Porter Duo Plays Ornette, Vol. 1 with Porter.
 Plays Ornette, Vol. 2 was released in 2017.

 Fiction writing

-In 2018 Black Rose Writing published Kelsey's first novel, Where the Hurt Is, a historical mystery set in 1965. the book tells the story of a race-based murder in a small all-white Oklahoma town and the efforts of the local police chief, Emmett Hardy, to solve the crime.
+In 2018, Black Rose Writing published Kelsey's first novel, Where the Hurt Is, a historical mystery set in 1965, that tells the story of a race-based murder in a small all-white Oklahoma town and the efforts of the local police chief, Emmett Hardy, to solve the crime.
 The book was named Fiction Book of the Year by the PenCraft Awards and received positive reviews by Midwest Book Review, AuthorsReading.com, and BestThrillers.com.
-On the book's cover, author Anne Hillerman called it, “Poignant and funny, studded with characters who haunt your imagination long after you’ve read the final page.”
+On the book's cover, author Anne Hillerman called it: "Poignant and funny, studded with characters who haunt your imagination long after you've read the final page."